Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Introduction

-Defying conventional wisdom, recent experiments at ultralow temperatures (\mbox{$T \sim 1$ K})~\cite{Zholud2017} report current-driven magnetization dynamics in SVs that started from {\em collinear} magnetization configurations.\,\,In this situation, the conventional STT is {\em identically zero} and the system dynamics cannot be understood within the LLG paradigm.~This has motivated the development of a quantum STT theory, where {\em both} the flowing electronic spins and local spin moments {\em must} be treated quantum-mechanically~\cite{Petrovic2021a,Mondal2019,Petrovic2021,Mitrofanov2020,Mitrofanov2021}.~Even though a ferromagnet in equilibrium remains in a separable (unentangled) quantum state under various externally imposed conditions~\cite{Pratt2004}, a single FM layer can be driven by a spin-polarized current to induce a dynamical build-up of long-range entanglement via quantum STT~\cite{Petrovic2021a,Elben2020}.
-The simplest signature of such entanglement is a shrinking in the expectation value of the localized spin magnitude, i.e., $|\langle \hat{\mathbf{S}}_i \rangle (t)|\!<\!S\hbar$ ($i$ being the site of the crystalline lattice).
-In some circumstances, these expectation values can even be reduced to zero~\cite{Petrovic2021a}, which further explains the failure of the classical LLG equation~\cite{Ralph2008,Berkov2008} to describe the STT-driven magnetization dynamics in these systems~\cite{Mondal2021,Wieser2015}.
+Defying conventional wisdom, recent experiments at ultralow temperatures (\mbox{$T \sim 1$ K})~\cite{Zholud2017} have observed current-driven magnetization dynamics in SVs that started from {\em collinear} magnetizations in the two FM layers.\,\,In this situation, the conventional STT is {\em identically zero} and the system's dynamics cannot be understood within the LLG paradigm.~This has motivated the development of a quantum STT theory, where {\em both} the flowing electronic spins and localized spins {\em must} be treated quantum-mechanically~\cite{Petrovic2021a,Mondal2019,Petrovic2021,Mitrofanov2020,Mitrofanov2021}.~Even though a ferromagnet in equilibrium remains in a separable (unentangled) quantum state under various externally imposed conditions~\cite{Pratt2004}, a single FM layer can be driven by a spin-polarized current to experience a quantum STT which induces a dynamical build-up of long-range entanglement~\cite{Petrovic2021a,Elben2020}.
+The simplest signature of such entanglement is a shrinking in the expectation value of the localized spin magnitude, \textit{i.e.}, $|\langle \hat{\mathbf{S}}_i \rangle (t)|\!<\!S\hbar$ ($i$ being the site of the crystalline lattice).
+In some circumstances, these expectation values can even be reduced to zero~\cite{Petrovic2021a}, which further explains the failure of the classical LLG equation~\cite{Ralph2008,Berkov2008} to describe the STT-driven magnetization dynamics on these systems~\cite{Mondal2021,Wieser2015}.
 The quantum nature of the problem then calls for a full-fledged many-body approach that captures the intrinsic quantum nature of localized spins and thus goes beyond the common paradigm of classical magnetization dynamics.